“This post may contain affiliate links. Please read my disclosure for more info.

 First, you should see if you’re one of the 143 million people affected.
 You can go to Equifax Security 2017 where they’ll ask for your name and the last 6 of your Social Security number.
 You’ll see right away if your data was likely accessed.

-If you were affected (most likely you were) Equifax will also offer one free year of their credit protection.
+If you were affected by the Equifax breach (most likely you were) they’ll offer one free year of their credit protection.
 But read on, before you decide to opt for it.

 Your first inclination may be to sign up for the Equifax credit protection which they offer on the same page.

 Here’s why you may want to consider other options.